-Psychiatrists are medical doctors and have medical school training specializing in treating mental illness.
+Psychiatrists are medical doctors and have medical training specializing in mental illness.
 Psychiatrists can write prescriptions and may offer psychotherapy, or talk therapy, to their patients.
-However, they are not required to.

-Psychologists can work in either clinical, research or educational fields.
-Unlike psychiatrists, psychologists usually are not allowed to prescribe medication however, psychologists will work closely with psychiatrists if medication is needed when treating a patient.
+Psychologists can work in clinical, research or educational fields.
+Unlike psychiatrists, psychologists do not prescribe medication.
+However, psychologists work closely with psychiatrists if medication is needed when treating a patient.

 Therapists can be:

 - Marriage counselors

 - School counselors

 Though there are many professionals who claim to be therapists, it’s a good idea to find someone who is accredited and licensed to work in their field.
 If you are looking for a mental health professional, talk to your doctor about what type of therapy is right for you.